IAmAbszol/PyBuild/README.md

 - Registering external modules to PyBuild, dynamic module loading would be required.
 - Add more modules!
 The suite right now has been trimmed down to personal usage of the modules but other virtual environments, documentation, etc are always welcomed.
 - Add master demo.

-### Known Bugs
-- macOS Big Sur can't install using absolute links, unknown.
-Bypass by creating a new virtual environment and doing the build in there, creating a new virtual environment if desired.